 package_name = 'package_name_example' # str | filter by package name (optional)

-is_hidden = true # bool | filter default esper apps (optional)
+is_hidden = true # bool | filter default Esper apps (optional)

 limit = 20 # int | Number of results to return per page. (optional) (default to 20)